Read important NOTICE from Laguna Niguel City at the end of this web site

 AVOID COMING BY MOTOR VEHICLE Between 8am and 6pm.
 The area is too congested with automobiles, rec-vehicles, and pick-up trucks.
 There are only a few small vehicle parking lots.
 Vehicle parking is backed-up to one mile to the South along the shoulder of this narrow two lane road.
 Vehicles parked in business's parking lots are usually towed away if unrelated to the business.
 The vehicle congestion is terrible.
 Again, avoid bringing a motor vehicle to the mooning area as there are limited places for parking and traffic is slow-motion.

 COME BY METROLINK TRAIN Best to use Metrolink for your travels here.
 The walk is about ¾ miles North along Camino Capistrano (Road) from the "Laguna Niguel - Mission Viejo" Metrolink station to the Mooning site.
 Note that although all Metrolink trains stop here, only two Amtrak trains per day in each direction stop at this nearby train station.
-See "LINX" below for Metrolink's train schedule.
+See "LINX" below for Metrolink's train schedule and Amtrak's train schedule.

 There is no admission charge